Before you start

 /invites, /mode, /claim, and /release.

-waterbrother project share waterbrother room status waterbrother room members waterbrother room invite 8331997434 editor Phillip waterbrother room invites waterbrother room invite accept inv_ab12cd waterbrother room task add "Ship Telegram group tasks" waterbrother room task assign rt_ab12cd 8331997434 waterbrother room task comment rt_ab12cd "Need owner review" waterbrother room task history rt_ab12cd waterbrother room runtime review-anthropic waterbrother room tasks waterbrother room mode execute waterbrother room claim waterbrother room release
+waterbrother project share waterbrother room status waterbrother room events waterbrother room members waterbrother room invite 8331997434 editor Phillip waterbrother room invites waterbrother room invite accept inv_ab12cd waterbrother room task add "Ship Telegram group tasks" waterbrother room task assign rt_ab12cd 8331997434 waterbrother room task comment rt_ab12cd "Need owner review" waterbrother room task history rt_ab12cd waterbrother room runtime review-anthropic waterbrother room tasks waterbrother room mode execute waterbrother room claim waterbrother room release

 In Telegram groups, even directly targeted messages do not all execute.
 Waterbrother classifies them as chat, planning, or execution.
 Only explicit execution requests run the live session.
 Planning and brainstorming messages stay non-executing and should be converted into shared tasks when needed.

 In shared plan mode, targeted messages starting with task: or todo: are captured directly into the shared task queue.
+Targeted product/project questions like “what is Roundtable?” are answered directly from local repo state instead of falling back to a generic planner message.
+In groups, explicit execution should use /run <prompt>.

 | Symptom | Likely cause | What to check |